-Will the participants know what drugs they are on?
+11. Will participants know what drug they are on?

 No. This is a double-blinded trial meaning the treating doctors and nurses, nor the participants, will be aware of what drug they are on.
 Only the trial statisticians will know what treatment you will receive.